Galaxy stellar and total mass estimation using machine learning: Discussion and conclusions

 Predictions on fractional masses ($f_*$ and $f_{\rm DM}$) and on the mass-to-light ratios ($M_*/L$) show a significant dependence on stellar velocity dispersion (as the leading feature), which reflects the fact that the detailed balance between baryons and dark matter and among different stellar populations, to the first order, have a mass dependence -- a consequence of the hierarchical galaxy assembly history.
 We also found colour significantly contributed to the stellar predictions ($f_*$ and $M_*/L$) and the stellar spin parameter (which reflects the dynamical nature of a galaxy) to the central $f_{\rm DM}$ prediction, essentially reflect the different physical mechanisms that shape the target properties of the baryonic and dark matter components.

 The investigation in this study is in a way reassuring that galaxy images and stellar kinematic maps can provide sufficient information to disentangle the individual dynamical effects from baryons and dark matter.
 However, one must note that any training sample-based CNN in principle cannot reach an accuracy that exceeds that for the training set itself.
-In this regard, great efforts are still required to find machine learning models that can unbiasedly measure matter composition for observed galaxies.
+It is not only hard to obtain an observational galaxy sample with unbiasedly estimated properties, but also impossible to reach accurate predictions for a given sample of observed galaxies by directly applying models that are trained using simulation data, and without taking observational effects and selection rules into account.
+In addition, data uncertainties and uncertainties in the IMF and galaxy formation physics may cause biases and systematics when making predictions.
+One potential way to help bridge the gap between simulations and observations may be to test models trained on one simulation with another simulation where different galaxy formation physics have been implemented, though this is yet to be considered in any detail.
+In this regard, great efforts are still required to find machine learning models that can unbiasedly estimate matter composition for observed galaxies, especially for those machine learning methods using image data as input.